-My home church in Iowa City, Iowa, will soon have an addition to its grounds: a kiosk that invites passersby to leave a prayer request in a notebook and tie a ribbon around a nearby tree as a symbol of their petition.
+My home church will soon have an addition to its grounds: a kiosk that invites passersby to leave a prayer request in a notebook and tie a ribbon around a nearby tree as a symbol of their petition.
 Because our church stands next to a well-traveled sidewalk, we hope that the little shrine will catch the attention of those walking by, an invitation to enter into sacred space and time in the midst of a busy city.

 Our rector had the idea for the kiosk on a sabbatical trip to Wales, where similar prayer stations are common in places where Celtic Christian traditions remain strong.
 But this practice of symbolizing prayers with bits of cloth exists in other faiths as well.
 One of my favorite sacred sites, Bear Butte in South Dakota, has many pine trees that bear strips of cloth tied around their branches.
 Weathered by the strong prairie sun and wind, they bear witness to the prayers of those who placed them there while taking part in vision quests and other ceremonies.

 I was reminded of my church’s new prayer shrine on a recent visit to a place that on the surface seems very different from my spiritual home: Deer Park, a Tibetan Buddhist center near Madison, Wisconsin.
 Founded in 1975, the complex is one of the nation’s leading centers for this tradition-in-exile, home to a community of monks and nuns and visited numerous times by the Dalai Lama.
 Its central temple is a gilded marvel, full of the ornate iconography and brilliantly colored paintings that are a hallmark of the branch of Buddhism that flourished in Tibet before the Chinese invasion of the 1950s.